google/highway/README.md

     ```
     for (size_t i = 0; i < count; i += N) LoopBody<false>(d, 0);
     ```
-    Here, the template and second function argument are not needed.
+    Here, the template parameter and second function argument are not needed.

     This is the preferred option, unless `N` is in the thousands and vector operations are pipelined with long latencies.
 This was the case for